-13 computer studies/science (incl. information technology)
+UoA 13: computer studies/science (incl. information technology)

-4. The Panel expects to receive submissions whose primary research focus falls within the respective remit of the above UoA.
-The UoA under the Panel's remit covers the full spectrum of computer studies and information technology, which includes the study of methods for acquiring, storing, processing, communicating and reasoning about information, the application of such methods, and the role of interactivity in natural and artificial systems, through the implementation, organisation, management and use of computer hardware, software, human resources and other resources.
+4.1 The UoA includes the study of methods for acquiring, storing, processing, communicating and reasoning about information, the application of such methods, and the role of interactivity in natural and artificial systems, through the implementation, organisation, management and use of computer hardware, software, human resources and other resources.
 The subjects are characterised by the rigorous application of analysis, experimentation and design.